iamtrump/elk-collectd/README.md

-    Host "localhost" # elasticsearch host, default is localhost Port 9200 # elasticsearch API port, default is 9200 Name "elasticsearch" # instance name, default is elasticsearch Stats_enabled "nodes cluster" # Which stats you should check, default is to check both nodes and cluster Timeout 20 # stat fetching timeout in secs, default is 20
+    Host "localhost" # elasticsearch host, default is localhost Port 9200 # elasticsearch API port, default is 9200 Name "elasticsearch" # instance name, default is elasticsearch Stats_enabled "nodes cluster_health" # Which stats you should check, default is to check both nodes and cluster_health Timeout 20 # stat fetching timeout in secs, default is 20
   </Module>
 <Plugin>